pkourouklidis/panoptes-wiki/Core-Concepts.md

 - We specify a maximum number of results of the observed_AlgorithmExecution_ that will be used as input for the _HigherOrderAlgorithmExecution_.
 In the example above, the latest 5 execution results of the wait_duration_shift _BaseAlgorithmExecution_ will be used as input for the ema-wait_duration_shift _HigherOrderAlgorithmExecution_.

 ## Action
 An _Action_ is a functionality of the underlying platform that can be triggered in response to dataset shift.
+All of the currently available _Actions_ can be seen [here](Actions).

-For example, when an _Algorithm Execution_ indicates the presence of dataset shift, we could send an email notification.
+As an example, when an _Algorithm Execution_ indicates the presence of dataset shift, we could send an email notification.

 ```
 Action email{